Simon Whitlock: 2020

 After a drop in rankings and form over 2019, Whitlock made two televised semi-final appearances in 2020, at the World Grand Prix & Grand Slam, as well as a quarter-final in the World Matchplay.
 He beat Michael van Gerwen in the quarter-finals at both the Grand Prix and the Slam, defeating van Gerwen 16–15 in a deciding leg at the Grand Slam.
 Whitlock also hit a Grand Slam record 20 180s in a match during that win against van Gerwen.

+2021

+Whitlock was eliminated at the third round of the 2021 PDC World Championship to Krzysztof Ratajski 4–0.

+Whitlock made it to the quarterfinal stage of the UK Open, where he lost 10–8 to former and eventual winner James Wade.

 2022

+Whitlock suffered a second round exit at the 2022 PDC World Championship to Dutch player Martijn Kleermaker 3–1.

+Whitlock was invited to compete in the 2022 Masters as a replacement player, following Danny Noppert's decision to withdraw from the tournament for personal reasons.
+He lost a close quarterfinal game to José de Sousa 10–9.

-In June 2022, Whitlock, alongside Damon Heta, won the 2022 PDC World Cup of Darts for Australia for the very first time, after beating Wales in the final 3–1.
+At the 2022 PDC World Cup of Darts in June, Whitlock, alongside Damon Heta, won the tournament for Australia for the very first time, after beating Wales, (Gerwyn Price and Jonny Clayton), in the final 3–1.
 Both players dedicated there victory to fellow Australian player, Kyle Anderson, who died 10 months prior.

+Whitlock also recorded a 6–5 victory over Michael van Gerwen at the 2022 New South Wales Darts Masters.

+At the 2022 Grand Slam in November, Whitlock made it out of his group by finishing in second place, but was knocked out of the last 16 to 2012 winner Raymond van Barneveld 10–8.

+2023

+Whitlock had to start in the first round of the 2023 PDC World Championship after falling out of the top 32 in the PDC Order of Merit.
+He started off with a 3–2 win over Christian Perez before losing by the same score line in his second round match to José de Sousa despite leading the game 2–0 himself.

+At Players Championship 2 in February, Whitlock made his first final since 2017, but lost to Danny Noppert 8–3.

 2024

 At the 2024 PDC World Championship Whitlock defeated Paolo Nebrida 3–2 in the first round.
 However, he lost to Gary Anderson 3–0 in the second round.

+Whitlock was knocked out in round 4 of the UK Open to his world cup partner Damon Heta 10–8.

+Whitlock entered the PDC World Championship Tour Card Holder Qualifiers tournament to try and qualify for the 2025 PDC World Championship, as he was outside the top 32 on both the PDC Order of Merit and Pro Tour Order of Merit.
+He was knocked out in the last 32 by German player Paul Krohne 6–5.
+This result also meant that Whitlock lost his Tour Card at the end of 2024.